ThinkingViT: Matryoshka Thinking Vision Transformer for Elastic Inference: Related Work

 \section{Related Work}

-\textbf{Nested Models:} Beyond approaches that utilize neural architecture search to identify optimal subnetworks within a pretrained model~\citep{cai2019once}, there has been a line of research aiming to develop \emph{nested architectures}.
-Slimmable networks first demonstrated that a single model can operate at multiple widths using shared weights and width-specific normalization~\citep{yu2018slimmable, yu2019universally}.
+\textbf{Nested Models:} Slimmable networks first demonstrated that a single model can operate at multiple widths using shared weights and width-specific normalization~\citep{yu2018slimmable, yu2019universally}.
 Many subsequent works build on this idea.
 For instance, MatFormer~\citep{devvrit2024matformer}, based on Matryoshka Representation Learning~\citep{kusupati2022matryoshka}, introduces multiple nested subsets within the hidden layer of \gls{MLP}.
 DynaBERT~\citep{hou2020dynabert} slices the \gls{MHA} and \gls{MLP} layers, but does not slice embeddings across layers since it relies on knowledge distillation.
-SortedNet \citep{valipour2023sortednet} generalizes nesting across \gls{MLP}s, \gls{NORM}, \gls{MHA}, and embedding dimensions, although it retains a fixed number of attention heads.
+SortedNet \citep{valipour2023sortednet} generalizes nesting across \gls{MLP}, \gls{NORM}, \gls{MHA}, and embeddings, although it retains a fixed number of attention heads.
 HydraViT~\citep{haberer2024hydravit} and Slicing ViT~\citep{zhang2024slicing} enable slicing across embeddings, \gls{NORM}, \gls{MLP}, and \gls{MHA}, and support a dynamic number of heads.
-However, like the other mentioned methods, it applies a fixed compute budget per input, limiting its ability to adapt based on input complexity and leading to inefficiencies under constrained resources.
+However, like the other mentioned methods, they apply a fixed compute budget per input, limiting their ability to adapt based on input complexity and leading to inefficiencies under constrained resources.

 \textbf{Routing:} Routing mechanisms got popular in the \gls{MoE} framework~\citep{zhou2022mixture} and have since been extended to nested designs such as MoNE~\citep{jain2024mixture}, MoD~\citep{raposo2024mixture}, and AMoD~\citep{gadhikar2025attention}.
 Flextron introduces a surrogate loss predictor to guide token routing~\citep{cai2024flextron}.
 These methods typically rely on lightweight \glspl{MLP}, which lack the representational capacity to route at the image level, where decisions often demand the reasoning power of a full classifier.
 Ensemble-based strategies like Selective Query~\citep{kag2023efficient}, OCCAM~\citep{ding2025occam}, and RouteLLM~\citep{ong2025routellm} perform input-aware routing using full models as gates.
 However, these approaches operate over a fixed set of pretrained models (e.g., CNNs or Transformers) and do not enable any knowledge transfer between the router and the routed models.
 In contrast, \name recycles tokens across stages, allowing each round to build on previous inferences for improved prediction.